elch93/tgc-proj1-spca/README.md

 3. Then, users see the call to action button where users can read stories about the affection between pets and owners, which further promotes SPCA's motto and encourage adoption of animals.
 4. Lastly, users will be directed to the image of a dog exploring the forest with its owners, which illustrates the potential bonds between humans and animals.

 ### Color Scheme

-The colors I have chosen for the website are white, black and gold.
+The colors I have chosen for the website are white, black and gold/yellow.
 White and black were chosen for a minimalist website to make the website look modern, and to appeal to the younger tech-savvy audience.
-Gold/yellow was chosen for its portrayal of positivity, loyalty, and happiness.
+Gold/yellow was chosen for its association with positivity, loyalty, and happiness.
 I wanted to associate "happiness" with "animals", in order to remind users that animals are lovable creatures.

 ### Animations